outerbounds/metaflow-tools/azure/terraform/README.md

   * Virtual networks
   * AAD applications
   * ...
-  * Note-1: If you are an admin of your Azure subscription already you should be good to go.
+  * Note-1: If you are an Owner of your Azure subscription already you should be good to go.
-  * Note-2: It's alright to discover lacking privileges later on - you can remedy it at the point.

 ## Usage
 The templates are organized into two modules, `infra` and `services`.